microsoft/msagljs/website/docs/getting-started.md

 }
 ```

-Below is an example of the minimal TypeScript code to render a graph with the SVG renderer.
+Here is some of the behind the scene code.

 ```ts build
 import { parseDot } from '@msagl/parser'